ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-components.md

 `gr` - Generic routing encapsulation (GRE) tunnel interface.

 `gre` - Internally generated interface that is configurable only as the control channel for Generalized MPLS (GMPLS).
-For more information about GMPLS, see the MPLS Applications Feature Guide.
+For more information, see the [MPLS applications user guide](https://www.juniper.net/documentation/us/en/software/junos/mpls/index.html){: external}.

 You can configure `gre` interfaces (gre-x/y/z) only for GMPLS control channels. `gre` interfaces are not supported or configurable for other applications.
 {: note}